 Stimulating market demand

-announced it will spend on purchasing carbon removal through the Low-carbon Fuel Procurement Program (LCFPP).
+First, Canada must stimulate market demand for carbon removal services.
+This should be approached through the creation of a portfolio of actions that increase demand for carbon removal, most notably by leveraging the initial CAD$10M that the Government of Canada recently announced it will spend on purchasing carbon removal through the Low-carbon Fuel Procurement Program (LCFPP).
 Mobilising follow-on funding from the private sector and other public sector entities will be crucial to realising outsized benefits through the LCFPP because neither the public nor private sector can scale the carbon removal industry alone.

-existing Canadian carbon pollution pricing systems.
+Beyond procurement, it will be important to include carbon removal in existing Canadian carbon pollution pricing systems.
 Technology costs are expected to decrease over time which will make carbon removal methods a more economically competitive compliance option, and protocols will be developed to allow for formal market integration.
 Canada should also explore other potential demand drivers, such as:

 - creating a Canada-focused advance market commitment,